haroon7v/browseractivity/README.md

-Plugin for tracking chrome activity
+Plugin for tracking browser activity